zumasys/docs/site/mv-connect/api/wgetvar/README.md

 | VARVALUE | This is the returned value of the variable. |
 | VARNAME | This is a passed in parameter of the value you want retrieved. |

-#### EXAMPLE
+#### Example

 ```
 CALL WGETVAR(VAR1,"var1")
 ```

-### NOTES
+### Notes

 Only variables sent on the url bar or via x-www-form-urlencoded posts.
 Form-Data encoding is not supported.
 Below is an example from [POSTMAN](https://www.getpostman.com/)

 ![wgetvar: blob](./blob.jpg)